hex-7546/Memory-and-Addresses-Using-C-/README.md

 <img width="649" height="547" alt="image" src="https://github.com/user-attachments/assets/d5f76584-9e9d-4a65-9d46-db4fc1d77264" />

 <br><br>
-A C programmer cannot not decides what will be the memory address of any variables.
+A C programmer cannot not decides what will be the memory address of any variables he defines.
 It is decided by compiler.

 For Example: -